|

 Cistus ladanifer var. petiolatus is the botanical name under which 'Bennett's White' is usually marketed as a cultivar of but current treatment considers this species to be a synonym of Cistus ladanifer subspecies mauritianus, which grows naturally from Spain on the European continent south into Algeria and Morocco in North Africa.
 The name Cistus is from the Greek word 'kistos' which was the name originally used to describe the plant in ancient Greece.
 The specific epithet 'ladanifer' given to this plant by Linnaeus literally means "bearing of ladanum" - for more information about the reason for this name see our listing of Cistus ladanifer.
 We also grow the similar but taller and more open Cistus ladanifer 'Blanche'.

-The information about Cistus ladanifer ssp. mauritianus 'Bennett's White' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+Information displayed on this page about Cistus ladanifer ssp. mauritianus 'Bennett's White' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |